UltraStar-Deluxe/format/spec.md

 > [!CAUTION]
 >
-> Whether there can be non-whitespace text following an end-of-phrase indicator is not yet decided.
+> Whether there can be non-whitespace text following an end-of-phrase indicator has not been decided yet.

 ### 3.3.
 Voice Changes